Logitech MX Keys Mini Wireless Keyboard Review

 Full Review

 The Logitech MX Keys Mini Wireless Keyboard is heavier than we’re used to from a portable keyboard, but it isn’t huge and will fit into most travel setups.
-Will it work for a digital nomad, or will we be left wanting more?
+Will it work for a digital nomad, or will we be left wanting more out of a wireless keyboard?
 Let’s find out.

 The Rundown